AbsurdFacts/ExtSploit/README.md

 # ExtSploit
-NOT a config for vape v4
+This is a new hacking client for Roblox Bedwars.
+Its also **not** a Vape V4 config.